danielmrhodes/G4TCX/README.md

 The /Reaction/Optimize and /Reaction/AddThetaLAB commands can be used together.
 Doing this ensures every simulatd event will result in particle entering a silicon detector.

 The use of optional /Reaction commands is strongly recommended.
 If you do not add a desired scattering angle range, a large scattering angle range of 13 to 180 degrees will be sampled according the Rutheford scattering distribution.
-Without the /Reaction/Optimize command, there will be useless simulated events where nothing is detected in an S3 detector.
+Without the /Reaction/Optimize command, there will be useless simulated events where no particle is detected in an S3 detector.

 There are no "safety checks" for these commands.
 For example, you could add an angle range corresponding the upstream S3 detector, and then call /Reaction/OnlyRecoils.
 This would set the entire scattering angle distribution to zero since the recoils can't scatter backwards.
 If you call /Reaction/Optimize in such a scenario, you will put the simulation in an infinite loop.